kennyfraser/wp-sync-test/_pages/automated-gui.md

 ---
 The automated GUI installation method provides a simple graphical interface that guides you through the installation of DCOS Enterprise Edition.

-**Important:** This installation method supports a minimal DCOS configuration set that includes Zookeeper for shared storage and a static master list, a known master IP addresses that is not behind a VPN.
+**Important:** This installation method supports a minimal DCOS configuration set that includes ZooKeeper for shared storage and a static master list, a known master IP addresses that is not behind a VPN.

 This installation method uses a bootstrap node to administer the DCOS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.